FilipeAPV/TicketingSystem/README.md

 - Authentication & Authorization

-  - Roles: user, superuser, admin
+  - Roles: anonymous, user, superuser, admin
+    - anonymous: access register form
     - user: open tickets, list tickets opened by himself, update and delete these.
     - superuser: assign tickets, comment on all tickets assigned to his department, change assignee.
     - admin: view all tickets from all departments, classify tickets as invalid, determine department superusers